NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_guidelines.rst

 - Your scripts should not access the internet or other networked resources.

+- Develop your POD using the latest stable version of the framework.
+When you are ready to submit your POD for review sync your development branch with the main branch following the :ref:`instructions for updating branches<ref-update-main>` in the Git-based development :ref:`workflow documentation <ref-git-intro>`.

 Implementation of ESM-intake APIs to read data catalogs
 -------------------------------------------------------
 PODs developed primarily with version 4+ of MDTF-diagnostics should implement